haoshuai999/News-summarization/README.md

 The previous repo is for model training and evaluation, and the latter one is for preprocessing the different datasets used in the paper.

 Our analysis is of a smaller scale, so we went for a bidirectional LSTM model for this project.
+We used 23,000 articles to train the sentence embeddings and the model, 5,000 articles for validation and 5,000 articles for test.
+The Rough-1 score for our project is 0.351.

 We have used three notebooks for this project, two for preprocessing the data and one for training and evaluating the model.